 For so long, the territorial dynamics of the common loon was a topic we could only speculate on.
 With dedicated behavioral research spanning decades, we have begun to know more.
 Using colored bands on loons to identify individuals has been invaluable to understanding the behavioral ecology of these birds.
 With each year, more and more loons in the population are banded, including these previously hard to track floaters.
 Countless mornings observing identifiable banded loons has led to new discoveries on the interactions between territory holders and outsiders.

-The newest findings are summarized in a recent paper by National Loon Scientist, Dr. Walter Piper:
+The newest findings are summarized in a recent paper by loon biologist, Dr. Walter Piper:

 - As these nonbreeding “floaters” got older they became more likely to intrude on territories of pairs that had chicks the previous year, less likely to be submissive to the territory owners, and more likely to be aggressive or yodel (note, it is only male loons that yodel).

 - Compared to neighboring loons of territory holders, floaters were more likely to intrude on the territories and will remain for a longer period of time.
 Floaters were also less likely than the neighboring loons to intrude on territories with chicks.

 - When floaters intruded on lakes that were home to hatched chicks the year before, the social interactions of floaters increased.

 - Territory owners were not any more aggressive to floaters than they were neighbors, but they did behave aggressively towards older floaters.
 Older floaters are more dangerous, because they have the size and fighting ability to challenge owners in battle and evict them.